sravanthi-reddy/MultiSigWallet/README.md

 6. Deploy the smart contracts to your local blockchain network by running `node deploy`.
 7. Interact with the blcokchain using `node interact.js`.
 8. Test the cases using `truffle test`
+9. For linting the code use `npx solhint .\contracts\MultiSigWallet.sol`

 ## Usage